nchutchind/cordova-plugin-app-launcher/README.md

 * (iOS, Android) Check if any apps are installed that can launch via a specified uri.
 * (iOS, Android) Launch an app via a specified uri.
 * (Android) Check if an app is installed via its package id.
+* (Android) Check if an app is installed for an action name.
 * (Android) Launch an app via its package id.
+* (Android) Launch an app for an action name.
 * (Android) Launch an app with extras included.
 * (Android) Return results from a launched app once it is finished.